-What is Net Zero Energy?
+What is Net Zero Energy Design?

 “Net zero energy” means the total amount of energy used yearly by a building is equal to or less than the amount of energy created onsite through the use of innovative technologies and renewable power generation.
-Achieving this goal will allow for the reduction of energy, waste, and water* consumption to almost zero and greatly reduce the carbon footprint, with the intent of putting excess power back on the grid. (*Due to stringent federal and local water regulations, this project will not be pursuing net zero water strategies although the proper technology for on-site potable water treatment now exists.)
+Achieving this goal will allow for the reduction of energy, waste, and water* consumption to almost zero and greatly reduce the carbon footprint, with the intent of putting excess power back on the grid.

 There are four industry-recognized definitions of net zero buildings.
 The most rigorous is known as “net zero site energy,” which requires a building to capture as much energy within the footprint of the project site as it uses onsite over the course of a year.
 This is the definition adopted by the AGU project design team.